What is Mega Glalie in Pokémon GO?

 | Investment Priority | Medium |

-- You only care about top-tier meta Pokémon
+- You focus only on top-tier meta Pokémon

 Final Verdict